libfor/progress/README.md

     Count() (finished uint64, total uint64)
 ```

+---

-To drive adoption and provide practical utility, we've also included some handy tools right out of the box! 📦
+To drive adoption and provide practical utility, we've also included handy tools right out of the box! 📦

+### `progress.NewLongRunningJob`

+**🤩 If you like the idea, here's the fastest way to expose a progress.Reader.**

+This concurrency-safe utility makes instrumenting your long-running functions with a Reader implementation absolutely painless.
+Support progress and make your library consumers extremely happy!

 ### `progress.Extend(Reader)`

-This simple wrapper adds helpful functions to a Reader:
+This simple wrapper adds helpful functions to a Reader, such as estimating the remaining time:

 ```go
 PerSecond() float64